 Audit of any interest-holder’s work programs, prospects documentation, plans for exploration, development and production including Data Acquisition programs; Seismic Surveys; Drilling, workower, wells tests proposals; Field Development Plans or any separate plans of the operations at any aspects including geophysical, regional geological analysis, petrophysical, geomechanical, integrated reservoirs characterization and geomodeling, reservoir engineering, drilling, completion, production, subsurface facility, economical evaluation, uncertainty, risk analysis etc.

 Reviewing geophysical operations including design and acquisition of 2D and 3D seismic surveys, and other geophysical measurements on the surface and in wells, reviewing standard and dedicated seismic processing flows, creation of seismic attributes and their interpretation, seismic inversion, DHI studies, reviewing and performing data analysis such as interpretation, gridding and mapping of seismic and other geophysical data and measurements, correlating seismic data to wells and creating of subsurface models.
+Supervision or audit of physical operations on the site are not included.

 Providing geophysical, petrophysical processing and interpretation, rock physics analysis, geomechanics, wells test analysis, PVT analysis, geomodeling and dynamic modeling, production analysis, subsurface facility planning, economical evaluation, uncertainty, risk analysis and other kind of required investigation/analysis to characterize fields and their potentiality, effectiveness and efficiency of development and operations.